PG Cert (HE) Postgraduate Certificate in Work Based Learning Institute for Work Based Learning Middlesex University, 2009 - 2010

 An education media consultant, applying practical education production experience in a wide range of media to HE learning objectives as: producer, writer, presenter and lighting cameraman.

-Current: video teaching Resources for Erasmus ABCtoVLE, 12 EU university roll out of course design methods Project at University College, London.
+Recent: video teaching Resources for Erasmus ABCtoVLE, 12 EU university roll out of course design methods Project at University College, London.

-Programme Adviser at the Institute for Work Based Learning at Middlesex University, 2006-2010,
+Previously: Programme Adviser at the Institute for Work Based Learning at Middlesex University, 2006-2010,

 Multimedia projects for teaching and video resources for MODnet 2006-10